greentic-ai/greentic-messaging/README.md

 FLOW=examples/flows/weather_telegram.yaml PLATFORM=telegram make run-runner
 ```
 4. Set the Telegram webhook to point at `/telegram/webhook`.
 Messages sent to the bot are normalized, routed through NATS, and responses are delivered via the Telegram egress adapter using the official Bot API.

+**Tenant configuration**

+- `TENANT` identifies the default tenant for single-tenant deployments and is used when subscribing to inbound subjects.
+- `TENANT_CONFIG` (optional) points at a YAML file describing tenants and their Telegram settings.
+When omitted, the service synthesizes a single-tenant configuration from the environment variables above.

+**Startup reconciliation & admin endpoints**

+- On boot the ingress service reconciles Telegram webhooks for every enabled tenant and emits `greentic_telegram_webhook_reconciles_total{tenant,result}` metrics.
+- The admin API exposes helpers for CI/ops:
+  - `POST /admin/telegram/{tenant}/register`
+  - `POST /admin/telegram/{tenant}/deregister`
+  - `GET  /admin/telegram/{tenant}/status`
+- Bootstrap secrets before enabling a tenant: store `tenants/<tenant>/telegram/bot_token` and `tenants/<tenant>/telegram/secret_token` (or allow the service to generate the secret if your store supports writes).
+- First-time registration sets `drop_pending_updates=true`; the admin `register` endpoint keeps history by default (`drop_pending_updates=false`).

 ## WebChat Integration